Next Pope Odds for Successor, Papal Name, and Continent Predictions

 I’ll examine the next Pope odds and give you my pick for whom it’ll be, along with the next papal name, and what continent they’ll be from.

-Next Pope, Papal Name and Continent Predictions
+Next Pope, Papal Name, and Continent Predictions

 NEXT POPE OPTIONPREDICTION AND ODDS

-Next Papal NameFrancis (+125)
+Next Papal NameFrancis (+150)

-Continent of Next PopeEurope (+150)
+Continent of Next PopeEurope (+200)

-You can find next Pope odds at BetUS by navigating to Sportsbook > Novelty > Next Pope, Next Pope’s Papal Name, or Next Pope Continent.
+You can find these next Pope odds at BetUS by navigating to Sportsbook > Novelty > Next Pope, Next Pope’s Papal Name, or Next Pope Continent.

 BetUS